muhammadsanwarulislam/PHP-All-in-One/Basic/008-OPP/009-Late-static-bindings/late-static-bindings.md

-# Late Static Bindings in PHP

-This README provides an overview and explanation of late static bindings in PHP.

 ## Introduction

 Late static binding is a feature in PHP that allows a class to reference its called class in a context of static inheritance.
 It enables a subclass to reference its own class dynamically, even when methods are inherited from a parent class.